Type-II Antiferroelectricity

-\textit{Discussion.} We have proposed a new class of materials with AFE ordering.
+\textit{{Discussion.}} We have proposed a new class of materials with AFE ordering.
 Distinct from conventional AFE materials, these type-II AFEs are intrinsically multiferroic: their AFE orders must coexist and are actually resulted from magnetic AFM ordering.
-This necessarily indicates a strong magnetoelectric coupling.
+This necessarily indicates a strong magnetoelectric coupling: reversing one will also reverse the other.
 We have demonstrated that flipping the magnetic N\'eel vector, e.g., by electric N\'eel torque or optical method \cite{Baltz2018b,Nemec2018,Manchon2019a}, will reverse the AFE order.
 One can expect that applied magnetic field, via spin-flop or spin-flip transitions~\cite{Huang2018a,Jiang2018,Amin2024,He2024a}, can also strongly influence the AFE order.
 Compared to conventional AFEs, another important difference of type-II AFEs is on the hysteresis behavior under electric field.
 For conventional AFEs, the electric dipoles are defined in real space, often associated with some local lattice distortions, e.g., displacement of ions in perovskite structure.
 Hence, usually one can identify a metastable ferroelectric state with all local dipoles aligned in the same direction, and the transitions between AFE and this ferroelectric state lead to a double hysteresis loop often observed in conventional AFEs~\cite{Takezoe2010,Hao2014a}.
 In comparison, for type-II AFEs, there is no simple identification of a metastable ferroelectric state (it depends on details of specific material), so a type-II AFE may or may not exhibit double hysteresis loops.
+For FeS, we identify such a ferroelectric state~\cite{SM}, and a double hysteresis loop may be observed in practice.

 Type-II AFE also manifest other interesting properties.
 For example, in ferroelectrics, the change of polarization induces a charge current~\cite{vanderbiltBerryPhasesElectronic2018a}.
 In analogy, in spin-AFEs, the change of AFE order parameter will generate a pure spin current: